onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: none
-    :updated: casablanca
+    :updated: frankfurt

-    If a VNF's Port is attached to an external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the ``OS::Neutron::Port`` Resource's
+    If a VNF's Port is attached to an ONAP external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the ``OS::Neutron::Port`` Resource's